David-Badiane/VbrArt/README.md

 * Mouse - mouse clicked;

 ## Background related Controls:
-* vibratingPlate:
+**vibratingPlate**:
 1. Arduino Uno - the potentiometer value regulates the frequency of the simulation;
 2. the frequency of the simulation can be also variated by pressing the mouse;

-* vibratingWater:
+**vibratingWater**:
 1. the Leap Motion cursor, when activated, excitates the water;
 2. when the mouse is pressed at a given position, it provides a stimulus;

-* vibratingStrings:
+**vibratingStrings**:
 1. Leap Motion cursor:
   * when activated around a string, it plucks it;
   * it releases the string when deactivated;

 2. Mouse:
   * when the mouse left button is pressed near the string, it plucks;
   * it releases the string when the mouse left button is released;

-* vibratingSunset:
+**vibratingSunset**:
 1. Leap Motion cursor:
   * when activated inside the sun, it changes it's modality of the sun's burning and the reference mode for music (**changeMode**);
   * when deactivated inside the sun, it changes the color map colors and refills the sun matrix (**scrumble**);

 2. Mouse:
   * when the mouse left button is pressed - **changeMode**;

 3. Keyoard:
   * when left arrow of the keyboard is pressed - **scrumble**;

 ### Arduino Uno setup
 <u> What is needed for the complete setup?<u>: